dunn-cwu/CS471_proj5/readme.md

 To run this project, a few shell scripts are provided that will run the release binary using different test parameter files included in the [project]/source/params/ directory.
-To run particle swarm for example, open a terminal and execute the following commands:
+To run NEH on the flow shop scheduling problem for all 120 data sets, execute the following commands in a terminal.

 ```
 cd [Path-to-/source-dir]
-./unix-run-pso.sh
+./unix-run-fss.sh
 ```

 Where [Path-to-/source-dir] is the file system path to the [project]/source/ directory